Geekie ends drought with 2 goals, Kraken beat Blues 5-3 - NewsBreak

 Geekie ended a 10-game scoring drought that dated to Jan.
 28 with his first multi-goal game of the season and first since March 11, 2021, as a member of the Carolina Hurricanes.

-“I think we tried to play below the goal line as much as we could,” Geekie said.
-“I think we’re a pretty heavy team, we moved the puck well underneath them.
-I think we stuck to our gameplan.”

-Jared McCann, Jamie Oleksiak and Brandon Tanev also scored, and Martin Jones made 22 saves as the Kraken kicked off a four-game trip.
+Jared McCann, Jamie Oleksiak and Branden Tanev also scored, and Martin Jones made 22 saves as the Kraken kicked off a four-game trip.
 Daniel Sprong and Eeli Tolvanen each had two assists.

 Robert Thomas and Pavel Buchnevich each had a goal and an assist, and Brandon Saad scored for the scuffling Blues, who lost their sixth straight.
 Jordan Binnington made 21 saves.